nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-## Legend
+## How to use the User Guide

 ### General formatting conventions
-* Text in [blue](#legend) are hyperlinks that direct you to the relevant section of the page or to other websites
+* Text in [blue](#How-to-use-the-user-guide) are hyperlinks that direct you to the relevant section of the page or to other websites.
-* Text in **bold** are used to emphasize important details to look out for or to distinguish headers from the rest of the text
+* Text in **bold** are used to emphasize important details to look out for or to distinguish headers from the rest of the text.
-* Text in `code snippets such as this` are used to show inputs and their format
+* Text in `code snippets such as this` are used to show inputs and their format.

 <div markdown="block" class="alert alert-block alert-info">